gitercn/UEDX48480021-MD80ESP32_2.1inch-Knob/README.md

 > 💡 **Note**: The center knob button is hardwired to `IO0` for forced download mode.

-## Introduction to the Repository Directory
+## References: Introduction to the Repository Directory

 ```
 ├── Libraries                 Library files required for the Arduino example